hitz-zentroa/GoLLIE/README.md

 ## Introduction

-CoLLIE is a LLM specialized to perform personalized Information-Extraction (IE) on demand, based on simple especifications given in the input.
+CoLLIE is a LLM specialized to perform personalized Information-Extraction (IE) on demand, based on simple specifications given in the input.

 ### Example